irfanmoi/Recursive-Solution-of-Reve-s-Puzzle/README.md

 # Reve's Puzzle

-Implementation of the recursive "optimal solution" for the [Reve's puzzle][revepuzzle] problem, in python.
+Implementation of the recursive "optimal solution" for the generalized Tower of Hanoi problem, in python.

 ## Background: